Marketing and selling your online course is one of the most important aspects of a successful online course business.

 The main premise behind email marketing is to give away something of value for free (usually called a "lead magnet") in exchange for people providing their email address and signing up for your email list.

-You'll want to have an ongoing email newsletter that provides people with some kind of value to keep yourself fresh in their minds.
+You'll also want to have an ongoing email newsletter that provides people with some kind of value to keep yourself fresh in their minds.
 Avoid boring newsletters like just recapping your top blog posts of the week, or people will get bored and unsubscribe.

 You can use your email list to announce a new course you're launching or other products that your followers can purchase, including affiliate products for other online marketers.
 But again, don't make your newsletters seem like spam or people will unsubscribe.